 20 minutes – cool down, meditation, and good-byes

-Welcome Kit: Participants are rewarded with MOVE t-shirt and exercise bands sent to them directly in the mail after one month of successful attendance.
-Currently we define successful attendance around 75%.
+Welcome Kit: Participants are rewarded with a MOVE t-shirt and exercise bands sent to them directly in the mail after one month of successful attendance.
+Currently, we define successful attendance as around 75%.

 Timeline & Cost

-The program is expected to begin in August 2021.
+The program began in August 2021.
 This is a 3x per week fitness program so there is a considerable time commitment and structure in this program.

 GLKF does not expect to take major breaks or weeks off (i.e. during the summer months).
 For example, over 2020 December holiday season, all but one MOVE class ran as scheduled.

-This program is being offered at no cost to AutismBC and their Participants.
+This program is being offered at no cost to AutismBC and its Participants.
 In return, GLKF will require feedback in the form of web surveys to families and AutismBC staff.

 Staffing & Scheduling

 Of note, the MOVE Support Agent role is currently held by a group of individuals with disabilities.
-GLKF intends to continue to hire from the disability community and will share the job posting with AutismBC during our next round of hiring.
+GLKF intends to continue to hire from the disability community.

-MOVE typically runs 3 times per week in order to ensure Participants have the best opportunity to add physical activity to their daily lives, and meet activity guidelines set out by the Canadian Society for Exercise Physiology (CSEP).
-GLKF will work with AutismBC to define a schedule that works for families and MOVE Coaches.
+MOVE runs 3 times per week in order to ensure Participants have the best opportunity to add physical activity to their daily lives and meet activity guidelines set out by the Canadian Society for Exercise Physiology (CSEP).

-We are hoping to run classes Monday, Tuesday, and Thursday nights starting at 6:45 or 7 PST.
+— Classes run Monday, Tuesday, and Thursday nights starting at 7 PST with coach Lou.